smdogroup/flume/joss/paper.md

 - _ASTROS_: one of the first examples of MDO frameworks, _ASTROS_ performs preliminary structural design using numerical optimization based on the finite-element method [@astros]
 - _DAKOTA_: developed by Sandia National Laboratories, _DAKOTA_ is a software suite written in C++ that provides methods for a variety of analyses, including gradient-based and gradient-free optimization [@dakota]
 - _Isight_: a commercial tool by Dassault Systèmes that utilizes and object-oriented approach to connect a variety of simulation-based models [@isight]
-- _pyMDO_: an object-oriented solution written in Python, providing a means of defining MDO problems independently of the optimization algorithm used with the use of inheritance and operator overloading [@martins2009pymdo]
+- _pyOptSparse_: an object-oriented solution written in Python, designed for solving constrained nonlinear optimization problems with sparsity that also supports parallelism [@Wu2020pyoptsparse]
 - _OpenMDAO_: another open-source framework constructed within Python that utilizes gradient-based techniques for optimization of systems constructed with distinct components [@gray2019openmdao]

 As evident from this list, users are presented with many viable options to perform numerical optimization for their system of interest.